dhvogel/dansramblings.github.io/content/posts/Player-Prospectus-Shane-O'Neill.md

 Successful MLS start-ups are typically multi-year projects.
 Toronto will be no different.

 Toronto has a good not great first year as Insigne and maybe Belotti adjust to MLS (which is absolutely a different kind of soccer than Europe).
 Shane puts up a bunch of double-doubles, some triple-doubles and triple-triples, but not a lot of clean sheets.
-The second year, however, TFC adds more depth to their lineup and it out on defense -- Shane’s numbers continue to improve, making him one of the most valuable defenders in the MLS.
+The second year, however, TFC adds more depth to their lineup and figures it out on defense -- Shane’s numbers continue to improve, making him one of the most valuable defenders in the MLS.
 He’s there through 2024.